Information for all applicants

 You must satisfy the reviewers that there is a need to involve potentially vulnerable adults eg. those with severe learning disabilities.
 You should ensure that you have familiarised yourself with the relevant legal position where it is intended to conduct research with adults who may not be able to give a valid consent to take part in research.

-At present the UK Government advises against all but essential travel.
-Some exceptions are listed and this should be confirmed before travel arrangements are made.
-The University Guidance on Coronavirus must be consulted and there is additional information for researchers available at Research Information Management advice.
+When necessary, the University Guidance on Coronavirus should be consulted.
+There is also additional information for researchers available at Research Information Management advice.
 Detailed guidance on the requirements of the country you are travelling to are available on the UK Government Foreign Travel website and this should be consulted before all travel arrangements are made.

 When travelling overseas to conduct data collection, researchers are reminded to consult the advice available on obtaining visas and insurance.
 Some countries will require a visa or permit if you wish to gather data there.
 This may be required several weeks in advance of your travel.
 You may also need to establish contact with an institution such as a university.